NikitaNorkh/Cryptor-app/readme.md

-# 🔐 Secure Encryption Tool & Password Generator
+# 🔐 Secure Encryption Tool & Password Generator :: CRYPTOR

 This project is a **multi-functional website application** built with Python `eel` for the backend and plain HTML/CSS/JS for the frontend.